civicteam/civic-icp-canister/README.md

 ```

 ## Deploy the canisters
 You can use the deploy script to deploy the canisters to mainnet in one step.
-Be sure that you have deployed locally first ([see](https://github.com/civicteam/civic-icp-canister/tree/develop?tab=readme-ov-file#deploy-the-canisters)), this is necessary for it to work.
+It's necessary to deploy locally first ([more information](https://github.com/civicteam/civic-icp-canister/tree/develop?tab=readme-ov-file#deploy-the-canisters)):

 Ensure you have run `npm install` in your project folder.
-Deploy locally with
+Set your `ADMIN_PRINCIPAL_ID` environment variable if necessary and deploy locally with
 ```bash
 ./scripts/deploy-civic.sh local
 ```